 If you arrive by car, you may be able to leave your car at your first night’s accommodation for the duration of your trip, subject to availability and charges.
 We will be able to better advise you of this when you book.

-Alternatively, park at Stockbridge Lane car park, with a 7-day permit to be purchased from the ticket machine the following morning.
+Alternatively, park at Stockbridge Lane car park, with a 7-day permit to be purchased from the ticket machine.